-Death investigation underway related to remains found during shooting investigation - Albert Lea Tribune
+Death investigation underway related to remains found during Shady Oaks evacuation - Albert Lea Tribune

-Death investigation underway related to remains found during shooting investigation
+Death investigation underway related to remains found during Shady Oaks evacuation

-The Albert Lea Police Department is conducting a separate investigation into the circumstances surrounding the death of a person who was found deceased in the Shady Oaks complex while a tactical team was evacuating the building Sunday.
+The Minnesota Department of Public Safety’s Bureau of Criminal Apprehension announced Sunday night the Albert Lea Police Department is conducting a separate investigation into the circumstances surrounding the death of a person who was found deceased in the Shady Oaks complex while a tactical team was evacuating the building Sunday.

-The Minnesota Department of Public Safety’s Bureau of Criminal Apprehension stated the death was not related to the shooting incident.
+The BCA stated the death was not related to the shooting incident, in which an Albert Lea man reportedly shot and injured three people, including an officer.

 The remains have been taken to the Ramsey County Medical Examiner’s Office for identification and to determine the cause and manner of death.